-1 know you had to pass something like that on to either 2 the headteacher or your line manager.
-3 I think the child protection policies which were to 4 reduce the likelihood of abuse or ill-treatment or other 5 inappropriate behaviour of staff would be open culture, 6 doors open, staff moving in and out of classrooms and 7 all staff having to go through police checks.
+1 know you had to pas ss sor nethin ıg l ike that on to either 2 the head ceach ner or your line man ager

+I think the child protection policies which were to reduce the likelihood of abuse or ill-treatment or other inappropriate behaviour of staff would be open culture, doors open, staff moving in and out of classrooms and all staff having to go through police checks.

 8 When we were at camp and I was the teacher in charge 9 I would be in and out of the bedrooms making a big thing 10 about being tidy.
 You were there if the children wanted 11 to talk to you.
 Even just popping in to see how your 12 staff were interacting with the children, an overseeing 13 role by the head of department."

-14 My Lady, I move on to paragraph 124, page 23: 15 "Record keeping.
-16 I always kept a file on child protection and 17 anything that came to me.
-When the head took that over 18 I passed on my file.
-Any concerns were always logged on 19 the computer, but not on a shared area but in an area 20 where only management could look at them.
+14 My Lady, I move on to paragraph 124, page 23:15 "Record keeping.

+I always kept a file on child protection and 16 17 anything that came to me.
+When the head took that over I passed on my file.
+Any concerns were always logged on 18 19 the computer, but not on a shared area but in an area 20 where only management could look at them.
 Every 21 classroom had a policy folder and the teachers would be 22 told to take their folder to meetings with them.
-Any 23 new policy would be given to everyone to put into their 24 policy folder at the same time, the policy folders were 25 kept in the classrooms.
+Any new policy would be given to everyone to put into their 23 policy folder at the same time, the policy folders were 24 25 kept in the classrooms.